dotdigitize/legion_agi/README.md

 Focus on layering advancements to evolve into a real-time, adaptive, and learning architecture akin to the human brain.
 This structured approach aims to achieve Artificial General Intelligence (AGI), enabling autonomous learning and continuous improvement.

-## 5. Moving Towards AGI
+## 5. Moving Towards Strong AGI

 The future scope of **LegionAGI** involves scaling up the platform's capabilities, integrating neural networks that mimic biological processes like synaptic plasticity and memory consolidation.
-Through **real-time learning**, **cross-domain integration**, and the introduction of **Chain of Memory** systems, the platform is set to advance toward AGI, wherein agents can operate across a multitude of tasks and domains seamlessly.
+Through **real-time learning**, **cross-domain integration**, and the introduction of **Chain of Memory**, **Continuous Latent Reasoning Thought Matrix** **Simulated Quantum Memory**systems, the platform is set to advance toward AGI, wherein agents can operate across a multitude of tasks and domains seamlessly.

 ---